-Item Minimum Estimated Time (not incl. travel) Quarterly Committee and Board Meetings Regularly scheduled meetings are normally held on Wednesdays at 5:30 in person in Sarnia.
-Board Meetings 1 per quarter Committee Meetings 1 per quarter Possible additional meetings may occur depending on business needs may include but are not limited to: Strategic Planning Meetings Nominating Committee Meetings Committee/Board Packages Preparation before meetings will take approximately 2-4 hours per meeting Training and Development There is a comprehensive set of training modules that a Board member is required to complete within their first year (a schedule will be provided).
+ltem Minimum Estimate Time (not including travel) Quarterly Committee Regularly scheduled meetings are normally held on Wednesdays at 5:30pm via Teams.
+Meetings 1 Per Quarter Possible additional meetings may occur depending on business needs may include but are not limited to: Nominating Committee Meetings Quarterly Board Meetings 1 Per Quarter Regularly scheduled meetings are normally held on Wednesdays at 5:30pm in person in Sarnia.
+Possible additional meetings may occur depending on business needs may include but are not limited to: Strategic Planning Sessions Board Training Committee/Board Packages Preparation before meetings will take approximately 2-4 hours per meeting.
+Training and Development There is a comprehensive set of training modules that a Board member is required to complete within their first year (a schedule will be provided).
 All Board members are also expected to attend the Director's Forum conference (usually held in the GTA) at a minimum of once per term (3 years).
-See more about the training and competencies on page 16
+See more about the training and competencies on page 14.